osmosis-labs/osmosis/x/smart-account/README.md

 global id of 86, the cosmwasm authenticator will receive `86.1` as its authenticator id.
 If that instead was another composite authenticator, its first sub-authenticator would receive `86.1.0` as its authenticator id.

+In the general case, if we call a composite authenticator with id `a` and it has `n` sub-authenticators, the sub-authenticator at position `i` will receive the id `a.i`.
+If the sub-authenticator is itself a composite authenticator with `m` sub-authenticators, the sub-authenticator at position `j` will receive the id `a.i.j`.

 ### Composition Logic

 #### AllOf